algorithmica-org/algorithmica/content/english/hpc/external-memory/locality.md

 t[k][i] = \min(t[k-1][i], t[k-1][i+2^{k-1}])
 $$

 Now, there are two design choices to make: whether the log-size $k$ should be the first or the second dimension, and whether to iterate over $k$ and then $i$ or the other way around.
-This means that there are of $2×2=4$ ways to build it, and here is the optimal one:
+This means that there are $2×2=4$ ways to build it, and here is the optimal one:

 ```cpp
 int mn[logn][maxn];